Nigeria’s shrinking economy sparks a struggle for solutions

 Agora Policy, an Abuja-based think tank set up to find practical solutions to urgent national challenges, recommended ways the new government in Nigeria can fix the nation’s economy.

-The most critical policy issue for the Federal Government, the paper states, is inadequate revenue.
+The paper states that the most critical policy issue for the Federal Government is inadequate revenue.

 It argues that the Fiscal Responsibility Act mandates revenue-generating agencies to remit 80 percent of their operating surpluses to the Consolidated Revenue Fund and retain 20 percent in their reserve fund.

-Agora Policy said, “There are many revenue-generating agencies that either fail to remit any revenue, or remit a very small fraction to the government”.
+“There are many revenue-generating agencies that either fail to remit any revenue, or remit a very small fraction to the government,” Agora Policy said.

 The think tank recommended that “the Fiscal Responsibility Act should be amended to stop funding revenue-generating agencies from the Federal budget; and set penalties for agencies that fail to remit their stipulated operating surpluses”.